eduardo-w-bandeira/databarn/README.md

     - For a composite key, define more than one field as a key.
 6. `none=False`: Assigning None value to the field will raise ValueError in Seed.
 7. `unique=True`: Assigning a value that already exists for that field in the barn will raise a ValueError in Barn.
 None value is allowed for unique fields (but not for key fields).

+## Type Checking
+DataBarn relies on the [typeguard](https://github.com/agronholm/typeguard/) library, a runtime type checker, to check the types of values assigned to fields during code execution.
+It's like isinstance() on steroids, supporting arbitrary type annotations (e.g., int, str, List[str], Dict[str, float], Union, etc.) for type checking.
+The following rules apply:
+1. If the value doesn't match the type annotation, DataBarn will raise a TypeError.
+2. None values are always accepted, regardless of the type annotation.
+If you want to enforce a non-None value, use `none=False` in the Field definition.
+3. If the type annotation is a Union, the value must match at least one of the types in the Union.
+4. If you don't define a type annotation, any value will be accepted.

 ## What If You Don't Define a Key?